Preschool Field Officer (PSFO) Service

 Utopia is a refugee and asylum seeker health service providing primary care (GP services) at no cost to refugees and asylum seekers regardless of their Medicare status.

-Utopia is a non-government organisation, established by people who believe in health as a human right and that refugees and asylum seekers require services tailored to their needs.
+Utopia is a non-government organisation, established by people who believe in health as a human right, and that refugees and asylum seeker like peoples require services tailored to their needs.

-Utopia has experience in refugee health.
-This is not simply some add-on service to a mainstream health centre.
-Our services are specialised for the needs of refugees and asylum seekers.
-We offer onsite treatment for many conditions that mainstream GPs would be unable to provide.
-Our patients can access treatment close to their homes and avoid the costs and inconvenience of specialist visits for many conditions.
+Utopia has experience in refugee health, and services are specialised for the needs of refugees and asylum seekers.
+Onsite treatment is offered, for various conditions that mainstream GPs would be unable to provide.
+Patients can access treatment close to their homes and avoid the costs and inconvenience of specialist visits for many conditions.

 Located in Hoppers Crossing and services offered are: